-September 13: CONCEPTUALIZATIONS OF EDUCATION
+September 4: CONCEPTUALIZATIONS OF EDUCATION

-September 27: LEARNING ABOUT LEARNING
+September 11: LEARNING ABOUT LEARNING

-October 4: PREPARING TO TEACH
+September 18: PREPARING TO TEACH

-In this workshop we will explore four key questions from What the Best College Teachers Do: (1) What should my students be able to do intellectually, physically, or emotionally as a result of their learning?
+In this workshop we will address four key questions from What the Best College Teachers Do: (1) What should my students be able to do intellectually, physically, or emotionally as a result of their learning?
 (2) How can I best help and encourage them to develop those abilities and the habits of the heart and mind to use them?
 (3) How can my students and I best understand the nature, quality, and progress of their learning? and (4) How can I evaluate my efforts to foster that learning?

-October 18: STARTING WITH THE LEARNER/ KEEPING STUDENT INTEREST
+September 25: STARTING WITH THE LEARNER/ KEEPING STUDENT INTEREST

-November 1: TEACHING STYLES
+October 2: TEACHING STYLES

 Teaching styles have much to do with assumptions and beliefs about what teaching is.
 Styles are not strategies anyone can simply adopt; rather, you need to create a style that is congruent with your commitments and personality.
 In this workshop we spend some time exploring different people’s notions of teaching, and then we discuss what kinds of teaching styles you might be comfortable developing.

-November 15: COURSE DESIGN
+October 9: COURSE DESIGN

-November 29: GRADING: AN INTEGRATED APPROACH
+October 23: ASSESSMENT & GRADING: AN INTEGRATED APPROACH

-January 24: THE CONDITIONS OF LEARNING/CULTURALLY RESPONSIVE CLASSROOMS
+October 30: THE CONDITIONS OF LEARNING/CULTURALLY RESPONSIVE CLASSROOMS

-February 7: LESSON PLANNING
+November 7: LESSON PLANNING

 Lectures can be an effective way to convey a lot of information in a short time, but just because a teacher says something doesn’t mean a student learns it.
 In this workshop we will explore the purpose of lectures, your own positive and negative experiences with lectures, strategies for creating, delivering, and assessing lectures generated by both bi-co faculty and students across the divisions and disciplines, and your hopes for and concerns about yourself as a lecturer.

-March 7: LEADING DISCUSSIONS
+November 20: LEADING DISCUSSIONS

 Critical theorist Paulo Freire argued that only through dialogue can there be real communication and only through communication can there be genuine education.
 In this workshop, we will explore the purpose of class discussions, your own positive and negative experiences with class discussions, strategies for facilitating good class discussion generated by both bi-co faculty and students across the divisions and disciplines, and your concerns about yourself as a facilitator of class discussions.

-April 4: PULLING IT ALL TOGETHER:
+December 4: PULLING IT ALL TOGETHER:

 In this workshop we will pull together the various ideas and practices we have explored over the course of the year.
 Please come prepared to share (1) What you have done or seen done that has been (a) effective and (b) ineffective in establishing a constructive learning environment in a class and (2) Some thoughts on how you would draw on the different concepts and approaches we have explored in our pedagogy workshops to create the kind of learning environment you want in your classroom.

-April 18: DEVELOPING A PORTFOLIO AND STATEMENT OF YOUR TEACHING PHILOSOPHY
+December 11: DEVELOPING A PORTFOLIO AND STATEMENT OF YOUR TEACHING PHILOSOPHY

 For this workshop, bring all your notes from workshops you have attended and other work you have done through these workshops.
 We will discuss ways to organize and build your portfolio, and we will focus specifically on writing a statement of philosophy.
 Please draft a statement before you attend with the goal of revising it during and subsequent to the workshop.